gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -U, --username USERNAME          Username for authentication.
     -P, --password PASSWORD          Password for authentication.
     -I, --insecure                   Allow insecure HTTPS communication.  i.e. bad SSL certificate.
-    -q, --quiet                      No Output, do not print to stdout -C, --nocolor                    Disable ANSI coloring
+    -C, --nocolor                    Disable ANSI coloring
     -B, --benchmark                  Print benchmark time and exit/error after the command is finished.
     -V, --debug                      Print extra output for debugging.
     -h, --help                       Print this help

 Assign instances to a power schedule.
-[name] is required.
+[schedule] is required.
 This is the name or id of a power schedule.
 [instance] is required.
 This is the name or id of an instance.
 More than one can be passed.
 ```

 #### power-schedules get

 ```
-Usage: morpheus power-schedules get [name]
+Usage: morpheus power-schedules get [schedule]
         --max-instances VALUE        Display a limited number of instances in schedule.
-Default is 25 --max-hosts VALUE            Display a limited number of hosts in schedule.
-Default is 25 -j, --json                       JSON Output
+Default is 10 --max-hosts VALUE            Display a limited number of hosts in schedule.
+Default is 10 -Q, --query PARAMS               Query parameters.
+PARAMS format is 'foo=bar&category=web' -j, --json                       JSON Output
     -y, --yaml                       YAML Output
         --csv                        CSV Output